sebo-b/warp/README.md

 - Multiple zones (maps) can be created, for example, floors or parking.
 - Zones can be grouped.
 One person can have only one seat booked simultaneously in a zone group (so you can have one group for floors and another group for parking stalls).
 - Admin(s) can book / modify / unbook seat for any user.
-- Full user management (no self-service)
+- Full admin interface to add/remove/edit maps, zones, groups, users.
 - SAML2.0 support - via Apache [mod_auth_mellon](https://github.com/latchset/mod_auth_mellon) module.

-## What's not done yet
-- Map/zone management - new zones have to be created directly in the database.
-- Translations - it is now only in English (and texts are hardcoded).
+- Translations - currently English and Polish are supported.
-- Statistics dashboard

 ## What I'm not even planning to do
 - Approvals - the main goal of the system was to make it autonomous and management-free.
 So I don't plan to implement approval flows.